Supported Progression Bursaries (2019/20 and 2020/21 Entry)

 You will be told how much Supported Progression Bursary you will receive and how much Durham Grant you will receive.

-Your Supported Progression Bursary is tied to the programme stated in their offer of a place from the University in 2019/20 and you are entitled to payments for the ordinary duration of this programme only.
+Your 2020/21 Supported Progression Bursary is tied to the programme stated in your offer of a place from the University and you are entitled to payments for the ordinary duration of this programme only.

 If you wish to transfer your Supported Progression Bursary to a different programme you must submit a request to Dr Michael Gilmore, the Academic Registrar.
 For further information contact us on email@example.com.